Many financial institutions struggle to safeguard customers against SIM swapping, despite how prevalent this rising form of fraud has become.

 For banks, working with mobile operators and services like JT's SIM Swap Service will strengthen their authentication measures.
 While OTPs are a step in the right direction, they aren't strong enough on their own to ensure customer safety.
 Working directly with a SIM swap service makes it possible for banks to maintain a strong authentication process.
 With these security structures in place, banks can provide their customers with a more secure, reputable service.

-To learn more about SIM swap fraud and how banks can protect their clients from it, check out our eBook on the topic.
+To learn more about SIM swap fraud and how banks can protect their clients from it, get a free copy of our latest eBook: the top 3 banking use cases you should check for SIM swap fraud.